ivatavuk/eigen_linear_mpc/README.md

-# Linear MPC library using Eigen and OSQP QP solver
+# Reference tracking Linear MPC library using Eigen and OSQP QP solver
-Linear MPC library using Eigen QSQP solver
+Reference tracking Linear MPC library using Eigen QSQP solver

 ## 🖥️ Using the library

 Easy to use library, using Eigen matrices and vectors: